Aircloak/aircloak/air/user_docs/source/includes/_sql.md

 -- 3
 ```

+Computes the absolute value of the given number.

 ### bucket

-Rounds the input to the given bucket size.

 ```sql
 BUCKET(180 BY 50)